Rose-STL-Lab/Zihao-s-Toolbox/README.md

 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (required, for interacting with Kubernetes cluster)
 - [s5cmd](https://github.com/peak/s5cmd) (optional, needed to be in PATH, for faster S3 operations)

+### Before proceeding

+- Use **hyphen -** instead of **underscore _** for separators in your project name
+- The setup would be a lot easier if you sync up your github, gitlab repo name, conda environment name, and carefully follow all naming conventions.
+While you can customize if some of them do not match, I cannot test over all scenarios.

 ## 1. Quick Start (for Nautilus user):